Lisburn Rock

 While months-long trips between the stars are possible thanks to the Liberty Engine and many centuries of innovation, few ships are designed or provisioned to make such arduous journeys.
 Those who were displaced by Sirius' redrawn map hope that system connections will return, while adventurers and explorers rush to discover new routes.

-ARRANMORE -- 831 AS -- Bretonia has finally been evicted from Dublin!
-Molly forces across Bretonia were gathered to Dublin in preparation for the greatest battle in our movement's history.
-Agents aboard Graves Station had already laid the groundwork for the Second Revolt among a crew that was outraged by tyranny and mistreatment.
+ARRANMORE -- 831 AS -- Bretonia has finally been expelled from Dublin!
+Molly forces across Bretonia were gathered to Dublin in preparation for the greatest battle in our history.
+Agents aboard Graves Station laid the groundwork for the Second Revolt among a crew that was outraged by tyranny and mistreatment.
 A small nudge was all that was needed for the mutiny, and we salute the martyrs aboard the mining ship Glyndwr for their necessary contribution to the cause.
-Seizing control of Graves served as the perfect ruse to lure in the Battleship Essex, and the station's scuttling was a fitting end for the Bretonian Marines sent to take it back.
-Occupying the Essex's attention took the lives of many brave fighters, but allowed a strike force led by the Destroyer Shillelagh to penetrate the jump gate's remaining defenses and cripple it.
-With Graves destroyed, New London cut off and the Essex fled, Dublin is liberated from Bretonian oppression for the first time in history.
-This fight was the single bloodiest day in the Mollys' 80 year history, but it has won us true independence and true freedom.
+Seizing control of Graves was a ruse to lure in the Battleship Essex, and the station's scuttling was a fitting end for the Bretonian Marines sent to take it back.
+Occupying the Essex's attention took the lives of many brave fighters, but allowed a strike force led by the Destroyer Shillelagh to penetrate the Jump Gate's remaining defenses and cripple it.
+With Graves destroyed, the Essex fled.
+This fight was the single bloodiest day in the Mollys' 80-year history, but it has won us liberation.

 [831 AS] Cost of Rebuilding too High?